AhmadRafiee/RahBia-Live-Coding/ansible/ReadMe.md

 Each role in this project is modular, focused on a specific area of system security, and designed to be reusable.
   - `os_hardening` This role provides numerous security-related configurations, providing all-round base protection.
   - `ssh_hardening` This role provides secure ssh-client and ssh-server configurations.
 It is intended to be compliant with the [DevSec SSH Baseline](https://github.com/dev-sec/ssh-baseline).
-  - `docker_installation` With this role, you can install and configure Docker.
+  - `docker_setup` With this role, you can install and configure Docker.